The moduli spaces of left-invariant statistical structures on Lie groups: Moduli spaces

 Then the next proposition holds: \begin{Prop} Let $(g,\nabla)$ and $(g',\nabla')$ be both left-invariant statistical structures on $G$.
 Then \((g, \nabla) \approx (g', \nabla')\) on $\Lstat(G)$ holds if and only if there exists a scaling statistical isomorphism compatible with the group structure between $(G,g,\nabla)$ and $(G,g',\nabla')$. \end{Prop}

 The proof of Proposition~\ref{proposition:compatible} is postponed to Appendix~\ref{Appendix_Moduli-Act} (as Theorem~\ref{theorem:Statorbit}).

-As a corollary to Proposition~\ref{proposition:compatible}, one sees that the group action \eqref{eq_main-action} preserves properties such as conjugate symmetry, constant curvature, dually flatness, and CHC for left-invariant statistical structures on $G$ (see Section~\ref{subsec:some-class-of-SS} for the definitions of these classes). \begin{Def} The quotient space $(\RR_{>0} \times \mathrm{Aut}(G)) \backslash \Lstat(G)$ by the group action \eqref{eq_main-action} is called the \textit{moduli space of left-invariant statistical structures on $G$}, and denoted by $\MLStat(G)$. \end{Def}
+As a corollary to Proposition~\ref{proposition:compatible}, one sees that the group action \eqref{eq_main-action} preserves properties such as conjugate symmetry, constant curvature, the dually flat property, and CHC for left-invariant statistical structures on $G$ (see Section~\ref{subsec:some-class-of-SS} for the definitions of these classes). \begin{Def} The quotient space $(\RR_{>0} \times \mathrm{Aut}(G)) \backslash \Lstat(G)$ by the group action \eqref{eq_main-action} is called the \emph{moduli space of left-invariant statistical structures on $G$}, and denoted by $\MLStat(G)$. \end{Def}

 It should be remarked that the moduli spaces, equipped with the quotient topology, might not be Hausdorff in general.
-In fact, the moduli space $\MLStat(G)$ is not Hausdorff if $G = \RR^n$ (see Remark~\ref{Rem_top_moduli-Rn}).
+In fact, the moduli space $\MLStat(G)$ is not Hausdorff when $G = \RR^n$ (see Remark~\ref{Rem_top_moduli-Rn}).

-We also define the \textit{moduli space $\MLStatCS(G)$ of left-invariant conjugate symmetric statistical structure on $G$} and the \textit{moduli space $\MLStatDF(G)$ of left-invariant dually flat structure on $G$} by the quotient space as follows:
+We also define the \emph{moduli space $\MLStatCS(G)$ of left-invariant conjugate symmetric statistical structures on $G$} and the \emph{moduli space $\MLStatDF(G)$ of left-invariant dually flat structures on $G$} as the following quotient spaces: